metahkg/metahkg/DEPLOY.md

 - x86_64 debian linux (only tested on ubuntu)
 - mongodb (either locally or remotely)
 - mailgun key (for sending emails, obviously)
-- hcaptcha site key and secret pair (for anti-spamming)
+- recaptcha site key and secret pair (for anti-spamming)
 - a publicily accessible s3 bucket

 ## Set up